roitraining/ux-designers-training/operations-for-designers/labs/04-use-cloud-storage-sql.md

 ## Overview
 Duration: 1

-### What you’ll learn
+### In this lab, you will:

-- Creating a VM with proper scopes for Cloud SQL and Storage
+- Use the CLI to create a VM with appropriate security scopes
-- How to interact with Cloud Storage from a VM
+- Create an application that uses the API to read and write to Cloud Storage
-- How to interact with Cloud SQL from a VM
+- Modify the application to also write to Cloud SQL through the proxy

 <!-- ------------------------ -->
 ## Creating a VM with proper scopes